wiambenadder/cdt-alzheimer-screening/data/README.md

 In this project, the model predicts CDT score from 0 to 5.

+## Why rounds 13 and 14 are not in labels.csv

+The raw image folders include all 14 rounds because the NHATS clock drawing images were downloaded for every available round.
+However, NHATS changed the CDT score variable structure starting in round 13, so the same variable name used in rounds 1 through 12 does not exist in the round 13 and 14 SAS files.
+Because of this, labels.csv only contains the 59,417 clock drawings from rounds 1 through 12 where a consistent CDT score could be extracted.
+The round 13 and round 14 image files are present in nhats_raw/ but have no matching labels and are never loaded by the training pipeline.

 ## Privacy and ethics

 NHATS data should not be uploaded to a public repository.